IreneMarin/FEND-project-4-optimization/README.md

 - Apply optimizations for PageSpeed: minified css and js, optimized images, inlined css, configured the viewport.
 - Optimizations made in views/js/main.js:
   - Put 'use strict' in each function to make the code more secure.
-  - Lines 416: changed the querySelector for the getElementById, to make it faster.
+  - Changed querySelector and querySelectorAll to getElementById and getElementsByClassName, to make it faster.
-  - Lines 440-461: deleted the function determineDx, since we change the pizza size inside the changePizzaSizes.
-Also optimized the for loop to put the new width in each .randomPizzaContainer and used getElementsByClassName instead of querySelectorAll.
+  - Deleted the function determineDx, since we change the pizza size inside the changePizzaSizes.
+Also optimized the loop in changePizzaSizes to put the new width in each .randomPizzaContainer.
-  - Line 474: created variable outside of loop, using getElementById.
+  - Created all the variables outside of loops where possible.
-  - Line 510: used getElementsByClassName for .mover instead of document.querySelectorAll.
-  - Line 513: the document.body.scrollTop is a constant number, so we don't want to create the varible each time inside the for loop, moved it outside in a new variable.
-  - Lines 517-519: phase only have 5 different values, because it changes for each (i % 5).
+  - In updatePositions, phase only have 5 different values, because it changes for each (i % 5).
 So we create an array where we put the 5 values.
 We also put the phase variable outside the for loop, to separate the manipulation of the DOM from the methods that query the state.
-  - Lines 522-524: optimized the for loop function with the new outside variables created, and the items.length outside the loop in a variable.
-  - Line 544: move the variable elem outside the loop.
-  - Line 545: changed the querySelector for the getElementById to make it faster, and put outside the loop
+And finally we optimize the loop.
-  - Lines 549-551: calculated the total number of pizzas we need for the screen we are using.
-  - Line 554: create the exact number of pizzas onscreen.
-  - Lines 557-559: put the optimized image of the pizza with its real size.
+  - Calculated the total number of pizzas we need for the screen we are using, and then created the exact number of pizzas onscreen.
+Put the optimized image of the pizza with its real size.
 - Optimizations in CSS: put will-change:transform;transform:translateZ(0);backface-visibility:hidden; in the .mover class.
 This way we will create diferent layouts for each pizza and the main layout will not be repainted every time we create a pizza.

 -----------------------------------------------